Term Life Insurance FAQs

 In most instances, you will need a medical exam so we can better understand your health and provide you with a personalized rate.
 The 30-minute exam is conducted by a paramedic professional, is safe, secure, and can be done at a location and time convenient for you at no cost.
 You can expect blood pressure, weight, and height to be checked.
 Blood and urine samples will also be collected.

-• What can I expect in terms of an outcome to my term life application?
+• What can I expect after I submit my application?

-• How long does it take to receive my term life insurance policy?
+• How long does it take to receive a copy of my term life insurance policy?

 • How will I be informed what my premium amount (cost) will be?